hiveot/hub.capnp/README.md

 ## Writing Plugins

 Plugins can be written in any programming language.
-They can include a configuration file that describes their purpose and the pipeline they use.
+They can include a configuration file that describes their purpose and the channels they use.
 Plugins must use the gateway library to connect to the service bus.

 There is nearly no boilerplate code involved in writing plugins, except for adhering to the channel data requirements.
 Plugins can therefore be very lightweight and efficient.